rickcr/zk-tree-ondemand/README.md

 RODTreeModel, RODTreeNode, and RODTreeNodeData are core classes that you can reuse across ZK projects (see link above.)

-The main differences in this project are...
+The main differences in this project vs Bai's are:

-* It illustrated using a typical type of domain value object you might be working with (in this case a simple "Person" object.
+* It's illustrated using a typical type of domain value object you might be working with (in this case a simple "Person" object.)
-Bai's project was great but might confuse some a bit since it's illustrating its usage with traversing a File system, versus a typical type of crud call to just fetch your children from the DB.
+Bai's project is great but it could confuse some a bit since it's illustrating the usage with traversing a File system, versus a typical type of crud call to just fetch your children from the DB.

 * Uses a service class that you pass to the PersonRODTreeNodeData object.